freia-lab/e3-cm/doc/readme.txt

 			     db100, db101, db313, db105, db228 and tags for the hardware.
 Recompiled and reloaded all blocks showed in the Download panel (stopped the CPU).
 See http://freia.physics.uu.se/Cntrlelog/show.jsp?dir=/2020/08&pos=2020-08-14T14:55:45 which names have been changed.
+TestEssProtoFreia_20200819 - KG, Changed the control of the heaters for the series cryomodule.
+Added data buffers for LT02 (not filled with data yet).
+			     Changes made in db100, db101, db313, db105 anf CSs for the heater control (instantiate and manage).